-The Building Act 2004, with its associated New Zealand Building Code, set the statutory framework for controlling building development, including plumbing and drainage.
-Every person who intends to construct a building requires a building consent from the Council.
+The Building Act 2004, which includes the New Zealand Building Code, sets the statutory framework for controlling building development, including plumbing and drainage.
+Every person who intends to construct a building - unless exempt, requires a building consent from the Council.
 Most additions or structural changes to buildings also require a building consent.
-The Council is a Building Consent Authority under the Building Act 2004 and is responsible for processing applications for building consents, certificates of acceptance, and code compliance certificates, and carrying out associated inspections.
-Further information is included in the Council's Building Control Procedures Manual and the Building Control Quality Manual.
+The Council is a Building Consent Authority under the Building Act 2004 and is responsible for processing applications for building consents, certificates of acceptance, issuing code compliance certificates, and carrying out associated inspections.
+Further information is included in the Building Control Quality Manual.

-As a territorial authority Council is responsible for enforcing compliance with the Building Act, which imposes obligations on the Council to administer annual warrants of fitness for buildings having particular attributes (e.g. emergency warning systems for fire, riser mains, lifts, mechanical ventilation and air conditioning, etc.).
-The Council is also obligated to ensure that prospective builders are aware of the location of services and that areas of natural hazard are identified.
-As a regional council it processes consents in respect of dams.
+As a territorial authority, the Council is responsible for enforcing compliance with the Building Act, which imposes obligations on the Council to administer annual warrants of fitness for buildings that are accessed by the public.
+Many of these buildings have particular safety and system attributes (e.g. emergency warning systems for fire, riser mains, lifts, mechanical ventilation and air conditioning, etc.).
+The Council is also obligated to ensure that areas of natural hazard are identified if this is a location where a building is proposed.
+As a Regional Council, it processes building consents in respect of dams.

-The Council's responsibilities are, in the main, delegated to Council's Building Assurance staff.
-Council issues around 1,500 consents a year.
-Each building consent is accompanied by the issue of a Project Information Memorandum or Territorial Authority Notice which details any information around servicing, natural hazard risk, and other design or locational constraints.
+The Council's responsibilities are, in the main, delegated to the Council's Building Assurance staff.
+There are currently approximately 1,500 consents issued each year and each building consent is assessed with regard to any information around servicing, natural hazard risk, and other design or locational constraints.